New York protest organizers look to keep momentum from fading

 By contrast, crowds overnight threw rocks and attacked police in Seattle.
 In Berkeley, California, windows were smashed, stores looted and tear gas fired at protesters.

-About 150 people came to the organising session on Sunday afternoon in a meeting room behind the church organ's pipes.
+About 150 people came to the organizing session on Sunday afternoon in a meeting room behind the church organ's pipes.

 Travis Morales, a representative of the Revolutionary Communist Party, said at the gathering that "America must be brought to a halt."